-The 2014-15 season will mark Stephanie Hughes' fourth year as head coach for the Islanders softball program.
+The 2016 season will mark Stephanie Hughes' fifth year as head coach for the Islanders softball program.

 Hughes began her coaching career in 2001 at Texas State as an assistant coach after competing four years for the Bobcats.
 During her one-year tenure, she helped the 2002 squad to a 37-22 record, including a 23-4 finish in the Southland to seal the team's second straight regular season conference title.